 A line chart showing Google search trends for birds over the last 10 years.
 It reveals a distinct annual pattern with search interest peaking every spring (April/May), coinciding with migration.
 There was a notable surge in interest during the pandemic (Spring 2020/2021).

-Every year, there is a pronounced rise in Google searches in the spring migration months of April and May.
-This is when millions of birds are on the move, leafless trees make sightings easier, and song activity peaks.
-It’s also when the world feels alive again, and we venture outside to notice the world around us.
+Every year there is a pronounced rise in Google searches in April and May, two major spring migration months.
+This is when millions of birds are on the move, budding trees make sightings easier and birdsong activity peaks.
+It’s also when the world feels alive again and we venture outside to notice the world around us.

-That seasonal pulse was amplified during the pandemic, when search for bird terms rose considerably.
-With travel limited and daily routines stripped back, people paid closer attention to their immediate surroundings, and birds became an accessible source of fascination just outside our windows.
+That seasonal pulse was amplified during the pandemic, when search activity for bird terms rose considerably.
+With travel limited and daily routines stripped back, we paid closer attention to our immediate surroundings and birds became an accessible source of entertainment just outside our windows.

-The rhythms of migration and bird searching vary somewhat from species to species.
-Bald Eagle [] ticks up a little earlier in the year, in line with peak nesting season in February and March.
+The rhythms of bird migration and Googling vary somewhat from species to species.
+Bald Eagle [●] ticks up a little earlier in the year, in line with peak nesting season in February and March.

-Cold-weather birds like the Snowy Owl [] and Snow Goose [] have peaks in the winter months.
-And year-round birds like the Common Raven [] and the Rock Pigeon [] don’t have much seasonality at all.
+Searches for Snowy Owl [●], Snow Goose [●] and other cold weather species peak in the winter months.
+And searches for Common Raven [●] and Rock Pigeon [●] don’t have much seasonality at all, as these are year-round birds.

 Whatever month or season it is, birds are everywhere, from the docile Mourning Doves in the grass to the predatory Peregrine Falcons on the cliffsides.
-Yet we often don’t even notice them, let alone search for them on Google or in field guides, or on birding apps.
-Most of the time, they fade into the background.
+Yet we often don’t even notice them, let alone search for them on Google, or on birding apps, or in field guides.
+Most of the time, they fade into the background of our lives.

-There are many ways you can bring birds into focus into you own life, by, for instance, joining a birding community, downloading an identification app, or even cracking open a field guide.
+There are many ways you can bring birds into focus into your own life, by, for instance, joining a birding community, downloading an identification app, or cracking open a birding book.
 But the easiest way is simply to pay attention.
-Once you do, birds have a way of giving back, instilling us with joy, wonder, surprise, and curiosity, as the Snowy Owl did on that cold New York day.
+Once you do, birds have a way of giving back, instilling you with joy, wonder, surprise and curiosity, as the Snowy Owl did for so many New Yorkers on that cold winter day.